KyleMacPherson/cv/README.md

 ## Kyle MacPherson

-Junior web developer/software engineer with a love for data, statistics and getting things done!
-Successful eight year career as a profesisonal poker player ([see me on TV!](https://youtu.be/pkXecSRDZ9s?t=1037)) and currently a pupil in all things object-oriented.
+Junior web developer/software engineer with a love for data, design and getting things done!
+Successful eight year career as a professional poker player ([see me on TV!](https://youtu.be/pkXecSRDZ9s?t=1037)) and currently a pupil in all things object-oriented.
 Studied code at Makers Academy and fell in love with software programming and design.
-Presently I'm looking to begin my new career in an environment with equally passionate individuals where I can continue to learn fast amongst a team and return value quickly.
+Presently I'm working for Angeloop.co, an exciting FinTech startup based in London.

 ## Code examples:

 __Mobile__

 [RaveBot](https://github.com/KyleMacPherson/RaveBot).
 A fun app to manage and socially curate playlists.
 Built on the Ionic framework with a Rails backend.

 __Ruby on Rails__